CM Trends 2024

 Larry Gurule i-infusion CMPIC LLC

-Presentation Details coming soon.
-Larry Gurule, i-Infusion Inc and CMPIC
+"Model-Based Initiatives in CM" by Larry Gurule, i-Infusion Inc and CMPIC

 Speaker Bio: Larry Gurule is the President of CMPIC LLC, lead instructor, and author of CMPIC’s course material.
 He has decades of experience in configuration management, including consulting, assessing, and teaching on the subject matter to a wide variety of organizations across the globe.
 Larry is an active member in the CM community and is Chairperson of the SAE G-33 committee.